Cochin Jews: Relations between the Cochin Jews and other Jews

-Although India is noted for having four distinct Jewish communities, viz Cochin, Bene Israel (of Bombay and its environs), Calcutta, and New Delhi, communications between the Jews of Cochin and the Bene Israel community were greatest in the mid-19th century.
-According to native Bene Israel historian Haeem Samuel Kehimkar (1830-1909), several prominent members from the "White Jews" of Cochin had moved to Bombay in 1825 from Cochin, of whom are specifically named Michael and Abraham Sargon, David Baruch Rahabi, Hacham Samuel, and Judah David Ashkenazi.
-These exerted themselves not only in changing the minds of the Bene-Israel and of their children generally, but also particularly in turning the minds of these few of the Bene-Israel, who through heathen influence had gone astray from the path of the religion of their forefathers, to the study of their own religion, and to the contemplation of God.
+Although India is noted for having four distinct Jewish communities, viz Cochin, Bene Israel (of Mumbai and its environs), Kolkata, and New Delhi, communications between the Jews of Kochi and the Bene Israel community were greatest in the mid-19th century.

+According to the Bene Israel historian Haeem Samuel Kehimkar (1830-1909), several prominent members of the White Jews of Kochi had moved to Bombay in 1825, among them Michael and Abraham Sargon, David Baruch Rahabi, Hacham Samuel, and Judah David Ashkenazi.
+These exerted themselves not only in changing the minds of the Bene Israel and of their children generally, but also particularly in turning the minds of these few of the Bene-Israel who practiced other faiths to the study of their own religion, and to the contemplation of God.
 David Rahabi effected a religious revival at Revandanda, followed by his successor, Hacham Samuel.

 Although David Rahabi was convinced that the Bene Israel were the descendants of the Jews, he still wanted to examine them further.
-He therefore gave their women clean and unclean fish to be cooked together, but they singled out the clean from the unclean ones, saying that they never used fish that had neither fins nor scales.
-Being thus satisfied, he began to teach them the tenets of the Jewish religion.
-He taught Hebrew reading, without translation, to three Bene Israel young men from the families of Jhiratker, Shapurker and Rajpurker.
+He therefore gave their women clean and non-kosher fish to be cooked together, but they separated the clean from the impure, saying that they never used fish that had neither fins nor scales.
+Thus satisfied, he began to teach them the tenets of Judaism.
+He taught Hebrew reading, without translation, to three young Bene Israel men from the families of Jhiratker, Shapurker, and Rajpurker.

-Another influential man from Cochin, who is alleged to have been of Yemenite Jewish origin, was Hacham Shelomo Salem Shurrabi who served as a Hazan (Reader) in the then newly formed synagogue of the Bene-Israel in Bombay for the trifling sum of 100 rupees per annum, although he worked also as a book-binder.
+Another influential man from Cochin, who was of Yemenite Jewish origin, was Hakham Shelomo Salem Shurrabi who served as a Hazzan (Reader) in the then newly formed synagogue of the Bene-Israel in Bombay for the trifling sum of 100 rupees per annum, although he worked also as a book-binder.
 While engaged in his avocation, he was at all times ready to explain any scriptural difficulty that might happen to be brought to him by any Bene Israel.
 He was a Reader, Preacher, Expounder of the Law, Mohel and Shochet.
 He died on 17 April 1856 in Bombay.